Russia's parliament asks Putin to recognise breakaway east Ukrainian regions | Politics

 - Country:

-Russia's State Duma lower house of parliament voted on Tuesday to appeal to President Vladimir Putin to recognise two Russian-backed breakaway regions in eastern Ukraine as independent, the speaker of the house said.
+Russia's lower house of parliament voted on Tuesday to ask President Vladimir Putin to recognise two Russian-backed breakaway regions in eastern Ukraine as independent, the house speaker said.
+The move by the State Duma, if approved, could further inflame a wider standoff over a Russian military build-up near Ukraine that has fuelled Western fears that Moscow could attack.
+Russia denies any invasion plans and has accused the West of hysteria.

-Recognition of the two regions could kill off the existing Minsk peace process for east Ukraine to which Russia has said it is committed.
+Recognition of the self-declared Donetsk and Luhansk People's Republics could kill off the Minsk peace process in east Ukraine, where a conflict between government forces and Moscow-backed separatists has killed 15,000 people.
+"Kyiv is not observing the Minsk agreements.
+Our citizens and compatriots who live in Donbass need our help and support," Vyacheslav Volodin, the State Duma speaker, wrote on social media.

+Volodin, a member of the pro-Putin ruling United Russia party, said the appeal would be sent to the Kremlin immediately.
+It was not clear how long the Kremlin would take to review it.
+Ukraine's Foreign Minister Dmytro Kuleba told reporters: "If the decision on recognition is taken, Russia will de facto and de jure withdraw from the Minsk agreements with all the attendant consequences."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)